KRLGroup/Clustered-Compositional-Explanations/README.md

 - *MAX_SIZE_MASK*: is the size of the mask including both 0 and 1 (i.e., number of cells)

 ## ========= SCRIPTS =========
+**Note: These scripts require a workstation with at least 16GB of RAM**

 All the scripts are stored in the `scripts/` directory, assume that you have [downloaded the Broden](#download_broden) dataset, and assume you have [installed the package](#install_package) (needed).
 You can use the script `dlbroden.sh` to do it.
 Run them from the parent directory.
 There are additional parameters that can be changed (like the layers to consider for each model) in the `constants.py` and `settings.py` files.